nie-lang/CoupledTPS/README.md

 * For **Portrait Correction**, please refer to [Warp/readme.md](https://github.com/nie-lang/UDIS2/blob/main/Warp/readme.md).

 ### Better Performance
+> The latent condition is designed to speed up the inference, but we found it may depress the performance of CoupledTPS.
+To further unleash the potential of CoupledTPS, one can replace the latent condition with the image (refer to Fig. 3 of our paper), which could further break the performance bottleneck of TPS transformation.

+We conduct a experiment on the rotation correction task and show the results below

 With Latent Condition
 |  | PSNR| SSIM |
 |:-------- |:-----|:-----|